lwjskidsister/The-Odin-Project/README.md

 ## Technologies Used

-- **HTML/CSS**: Building responsive and well-designed user interfaces.
-- **JavaScript**: Creating dynamic websites with JavaScript and working with APIs.
 - **Ruby**: Implementing algorithms and building simple applications.
 - **Ruby on Rails**: Developing full-stack web applications.
 - **Git/GitHub**: Version control and collaboration with Git and GitHub.